sandeep-krishnamurthy/keras/benchmark/README.md

 #### Synthetic Data

-You can use the utility shell script to run the RNN benchmark on Synthetic dataset.
+You can use the utility shell script to run the RNN benchmark on the Synthetic dataset.

 For MXNet backend benchmarks:
 ```